getsolus/solus-site.github.io/content/blog/2019-10-03-budgie-and-its-army-of-gnomes.md

 ---
-title: "Budgie and Its Army of GNOMEs | The Roundup #13"
+title: "Budgie and Its Army of GNOMES | The Roundup #13"
 author: "joshua"
 categories:
 - budgie